PBCreateR/Project/README.md

 # Project
-#Use npm install when frontend downloaded
+#Use npm install when frontend want to use and then npm start